 The best budget pick: Sony XAV-AX5000

-The Sony XAV-AX500 is the best option for those wanting either an Android Auto or an Apple CarPlay enabled tuner on a budget.
+If you’re looking for an Android Auto or an Apple CarPlay enabled tuner, the Sony XAV-AX500 is the most affordable option we found on the market.
 The 6.95-inch display isn’t the largest on our list, but it still provides a bright, crisp, crystal clear image.
 As a bonus, it pairs easily with several popular backup cameras.